 Six questions start-ups must ask

 Start-ups are also best when the economy is down because people are desperate for work, so you may snag some truly talented employees who might never have given your start up business a second look a few years ago.
+This is why recruiting employees properly is so important.

 However, since most small business owners simply do not have the skill set necessary to make this work, it is very risky to invest for an individual to invest in their own money in a start-up company.